huggingface/datasets/datasets/BBC_Hindi_NLI/README.md

 ### Dataset Curators

+- This corpus can be used freely for research purposes.
+- The paper listed below provide details of the creation and use of the corpus.
+If you use the corpus, then please cite the paper.
+- If interested in commercial use of the corpus, send email to midas@iiitd.ac.in.
-- If you use the corpus in a product or application, then please credit the authors and [Multimodal Digital Media Analysis Lab - Indraprastha Institute of Information Technology, New Delhi] (http://midas.iiitd.edu.in) appropriately.
+- If you use the corpus in a product or application, then please credit the authors and Multimodal Digital Media Analysis Lab - Indraprastha Institute of Information Technology, New Delhi appropriately.
 Also, if you send us an email, we will be thrilled to know about how you have used the corpus.
-- If interested in commercial use of the corpus, send email to midas@iiitd.ac.in.
 - Multimodal Digital Media Analysis Lab - Indraprastha Institute of Information Technology, New Delhi, India disclaims any responsibility for the use of the corpus and does not provide technical support.
-However, the contact listed above will be happy to respond to queries and clarifications
+However, the contact listed above will be happy to respond to queries and clarifications.
+- Rather than redistributing the corpus, please direct interested parties to this page
 - Please feel free to send us an email:
   - with feedback regarding the corpus.
   - with information on how you have used the corpus.
+  - if interested in having us analyze your data for natural language inference.
   - if interested in a collaborative research project.